Thomas1995/Rentz/README.md

 ```
 make
 cd bin
-./server
+./server NumberOfClients
 ./client localhost YourNameHere
 ```

-The game starts when 4 clients are connected to the server.
+The game starts when *NumberOfClients* clients are connected to the server.

 ### Communication protocol: